 After suffering from debilitating panic attacks for decades, I learned about a group of Tibetan monks who meditated so successfully that neuroscientists were studying their brains.
 “I want the brain of a monk!”
 I decided right then and there.
-“And I want everything that goes along with that brain – like peace and tranquility, compassion and lovingkindness.”
-In order to write Learning to Breathe, I researched powerful therapy techniques, found inspiring spiritual teachers, then outlined my own path to healing.
+I longed to experience peace and tranquility, to cultivate compassion and lovingkindness.
+So I researched powerful psychotherapy techniques for trauma, found inspiring spiritual teachers, then outlined my own path to healing.
 “Forget Physician Heal Thyself,” I wrote.“My new mantra will be “Neurotic heal thyself…and please stop complaining!”

 Priscilla Warner’s search for inner peace will resonate with anyone who has ever been anxious or at sea.

 I learned how to meditate and developed a daily practice.
-I also tried spiritual chanting, meditative painting, immersion in a Jewish ritual bath, and luxurious Ayurvedic oil treatments.
+I also benefited enormously from Somatic Healing and EMDR therapy.
+I sampled spiritual chanting, meditative painting, Ayurvedic treatments and immersion in a Jewish ritual bath.
 I encountered mystical rabbis who taught me Kabbalistic lessons, and attended silent retreats with compassionate Buddhist mentors.
 After calming down long enough to examine my colorful, sometimes troubling family history in a new light, I ultimately made peace with my past.
 And I received corroboration that I’d healed from a neuroscientist who scanned my brain for signs of progress and change.

 While you don’t have to follow everything I’ve done in the book, Learning to Breathe is my attempt to heal from a painful condition, and a guidebook for people similarly adrift or secretly fearful, facing daily challenges large and small.
 I hope it encourages you to pursue your longing for a sense of peace, self-acceptance and understanding.
 There are so many different ways to heal, and so many resources available to help you address your own suffering.